lindsaygross/ADHD_clinical_trials/README.md

 ## Limitations and Considerations

 1. **Class Imbalance**: Most trials are completed successfully, creating an imbalanced dataset
-2. **Limited Sample Size**: Focus on ADHD Phase 2/3 trials restricts the dataset
+2. **Limited Sample Size**: Focus on ADHD interventional trials restricts the dataset size
 3. **Missing Data**: Some trials have incomplete information on design features
 4. **Temporal Bias**: Recent trials may still be ongoing (excluded from analysis)
 5. **External Validity**: Results specific to ADHD trials may not generalize to other conditions